 I met my wife Stephanie Subak at Fluke and we were married in 1983.
 My marriage to Steph, still strong after all these years, is my proudest accomplishment.
-Steph still works at Fluke as an engineering manager and she also enjoys skiing and mountaineering.
+Steph worked at Fluke as an engineering manager until the fall of 2014.

 In 1995, I left Fluke to become the editor of a regional outdoor magazine.
 While I have enjoyed outdoor writing and photography for years, I soon realized that outdoor publishing as a career was not for me.
 I returned to engineering, spending five years at WRQ, Inc., a Seattle software firm.
 From 2001 through 2010, I was a software development consultant, alternately working on engineering contracts and outdoor writing projects (such as the Northwest Mountaineering Journal).
-Today, I work full-time as a software engineer at Oculus VR in Seattle.
+From 2011 to 2015, I worked full-time as a software engineer for Carbon Design Group in Seattle.

 While in college, I was introduced to climbing by my brother Gordy and a few of his skiing friends.
 Our group was mostly self-taught, and we were fortunate to avoid mishaps during our first few years as climbers.
 Our most memorable early trip was a one-week traverse of the northern Picket Range in the Cascades in 1974.
 I climbed in a pair of fifteen dollar Valu-Mart waffle stompers and slept in a homemade plastic tube tent.
 For a glacier rope, we carried a length of polypropylene line that Gordy had found at the Alpental ski area.
 Thanks (I guess) to mountain sense gained through skiing and backpacking, we completed the trip without incident.